Back to Blog

 • Purchases — the conversion that matters, including purchase amount

 “I’m not running external traffic.”
 If this is you, that is a separate conversation — but you are missing a major growth lever.
-Amazon’s own Brand Referral Bonus program pays you back a percentage of sales driven by external traffic, making off-Amazon marketing more attractive than ever.
+Amazon’s own Brand Referral Bonus program pays you back a percentage of book sales driven by external traffic, making off-Amazon marketing more attractive than ever.

 Setting Up Amazon Attribution: Step by Step